Patpatty19/Web-Design/Newsletter/README.md

 # Newsletter website
-This is a simple newsletter website that contains information of Philippine Basketball Association.
+This is a simple newsletter website that contains information about the Philippine Basketball Association.